mevdschee/php-crud-api/README.md

 ### List + Filter

 Search is implemented with the "filter" parameter.
 You need to specify the column name, a colon and the value you want to filter on.
-The filter match type is "start" by default, but can easily be adjusted.
+The filter match type is "exact" by default, but can easily be adjusted.
 These are supported:

   - start (string starts with value)
   - end (string end with value)